qkzk/fm/development.md

 - [x] more shortcuts like `nnn` : `\` root, @: start
 - [x] display settings (dual pane, full display) can be setup in config file.
-- [ ] common vim keys: require an update of the config file
+- [x] common vim keys: require an update of the config file
   - [x] hjkl
   - [x] g G
   - [x] J K C+u C+d
+  - [ ] ???
-- [ ] custom shell command on selection or flagged files, with or without confirmation
+- [x] custom shell command on selection or flagged files, with or without confirmation
+- [x] FIX: absent key in config file can crash the app

 ## TODO